xiej2520/CNNCharacterClassifier/README.md

    to host the page, and navigate to `localhost:8000` in a web browser.
 3. Provide input to the model by drawing on the canvas, or by uploading an image.
+   * Drawn characters should preferably take up the entire canvas.
+   * Uploaded images should preferably be white text on black background.

 * The model currently appears to be producing inaccurate results on the browser.